meteor/meteor/content/methods.md

 });
 ```

-As you can see, there is a fair amount of boilerplate to handle errors nicely in a form, but most of it can be easily abstracted by an off-the-shelf form framework or a simple application-specific wrapper of your own design.
+As you can see, there is a fair amount of boilerplate to handle errors nicely in a form, but most of it can be abstracted by an off-the-shelf form framework or an application-specific wrapper of your own design.

 <h2 id="loading-data">Loading data with Methods</h2>